DIAGNijmegen/website-content/website-rtc/content/pages/student_projects.md

 ##How to apply:##

-- Send your CV with a list of grades and a short motivation letter to aiforhealth@radboudumc.nl.
+- Send your CV with a list of grades and a short motivation letter to rtcai@radboudumc.nl.

 - Indicate for which project(s) you apply.